MuhammedAshrah/Pytorch-Odyssey/README.md

 # PyTorch Odyssey

-> A hands-on, personalized deep dive into the world of PyTorch — following the book [Dive into Deep Learning (d2l.ai)](https://d2l.ai/) with my own twist on clarity, code comments, and custom examples.
+> A hands-on, personalized deep dive into the world of PyTorch, following the book [Dive into Deep Learning (d2l.ai)](https://d2l.ai/) with my own twist on clarity, code comments, and custom examples.

+### Why *PyTorch Odyssey*?

+The name *Odyssey* reflects what this repository stands for - a thoughtful, deliberate learning journey through PyTorch.

+Instead of rushing through syntax and copying code, this project is built on the idea of understanding concepts deeply by building them from the ground up.
+It’s not just about reaching the destination, but appreciating the path - the false starts, the debugging, the breakthroughs.

+By documenting each step clearly, this repository aims to serve as both a study log and a resource for others who prefer structured, story-like learning.

+---
 ### What’s Inside

-- Cleanly structured Jupyter notebooks for every key concept
+- Cleanly structured notebooks for every key concept
 - Intuitive, beginner-friendly code with detailed commentary
 - Practical and story-driven walkthroughs
 - Built for self-learners who want to *understand by doing*